 - the sanctions and rewards systems

-- the Private Eye
+- the Private Eye / worry box

 - daily staff meetings

-- a thorough knowledge of our pupils
+- knowing our pupils well

-- the pastoral, education and child protection committees.
+- the pastoral, education and child protection committees